ToshioCP/Gobject-tutorial/gfm/sec1.md

 It is originally used on Linux with C compiler, but now it is used more widely, on windows and macOS, with Vala, python and so on.
 However, this tutorial describes only _C programs on Linux_.

-If you want to try the examples in the tutorial, you need:
+If you want to try to compile the examples in the tutorial, you need:

 - PC with Linux distribution like Ubuntu, Debian and so on.
 - Gcc